libsi02/LASD/README.md

   2) Calculate the lenght of the longest cycle, and return its nodes

 ## CONSEGNA N.4 - SHORTEST PATH
-Adaptation of the code to find the shortest path, modifying the extraction of the minimum node using the heap, guaranteeing the log(n) complexity and to correctly get back the heap's array index starting from the node code.
+Adaptation of the shortest path algorithm source code, modifying the extraction of the minimum node using the heap, guaranteeing the log(n) complexity and to correctly get back the heap's array index starting from the node source code.
-Implementation of  Bellman-Ford's algorithm, using the shortest path code arleady written, and testing it with a fully negative graph and a graph with only one negative edge
+Implementation of  Bellman-Ford's algorithm, using the shortest path code already written, and testing it with a fully negative graph and a graph with only one negative edge

 ## CONSEGNA N.5 - KRUSKAL'S ALGORITHM